Mindful Sex Is Mind-Blowing Sex

 Posted Nov 12, 2017

 Have you ever evaluated yourself, or had your mind wander, in the middle of a sexual encounter?
-Most people have!
+Most people have.
 Psychologists call this mind-wandering “spectatoring,” and it diminishes sexual pleasure and orgasms.
-The two most common form of spectatoring are evaluating and worrying about: 1) the way one’s body looks; and 2) one’s sexual “performance” (e.g., worries about “doing it right,” being a good lover, taking too long to orgasm, etc.).
-And, it’s impossible to have an orgasm if you’re thinking about such concerns.
-To have an orgasm, you need to switch your brain to “off mode.”
+The two most common forms of spectatoring are evaluating and worrying about: 1) the way one’s body looks; and 2) one’s sexual “performance” (e.g., worries about “doing it right,” being a good lover, taking too long to orgasm, etc.).
+It’s almost impossible to have an orgasm if you’re thinking about such concerns.
+Instead, you need to switch your brain to “off mode.”

-Turning your brain to “off-mode” can be accomplished with mindfulness, which is a simple but very potent remedy for a lot of psychological problems.
+Turning your brain to “off-mode” can be accomplished with mindfulness, which is a simple but potent remedy for a lot of psychological problems.
 Mindfulness increases happiness, decreases depression, diminishes anxiety, and even helps people deal with chronic illness and pain.
-Most important for our purposes: Research show that it leads to better sex!
+Most important for our purposes, research shows that it leads to better sex.

 What is this powerful thing called mindfulness?

 In a nutshell, it’s simply focusing completely on what’s happening in the present moment.
-When I teach my students and clients about mindfulness, I tell them that being mindful is akin to riding a roller coaster, whether you like riding them or not.
-As you climb upward, you might be thinking This is fun! or Why did I get on this thing?!
+When I teach students and clients about mindfulness, I tell them that being mindful is akin to riding a roller coaster, whether you like riding them or not.
+As you climb upward, you might be thinking, This is fun! or, Why did I get on this thing?
 I want off!
-But as the roller coaster descends, you become too immersed in the sensations to think any thoughts at all (Aaaahhhh!!!).
-This not thinking — just feeling what’s happening — is mindfulness.
+But as the coaster descends, you become too immersed in the sensations to think any thoughts at all.
+This not-thinking — just feeling what’s happening — is mindfulness.
 And it’s sex’s best friend.

 Your body can be in the midst of being touched by a sexual partner while your mind is thinking about an email you need to respond to.